Twice a year I write about time change. And we are upon that time once again.

 - Exercise.
 (I will going to two yoga classes on Sunday–one active and one Restorative.
 If I have time I will also sneak in my own home practice.)
 Even going for a walk will be helpful.

 - Keep up the exercise throughout the week, especially on Monday.
 Find that motivation.
 It will be tough, but well worth it.

-- If you do nap Sunday (I love my weekend naps), don’t nap too late.
+- If you do nap Saturday or Sunday (I love my weekend naps), don’t nap too late.
 Maybe instead of a nap, you practice 30 minutes of Restorative Yoga.

 - If caffeine really affects you maybe cut back Sunday and definitely don’t have it too late in the day.

 - Don’t drink too much alcohol, especially too late in the day/evening.

 - Melatonin is a natural hormone found in our bodies.
 You can buy it over the counter to help with sleep.
 My doctor advised me at one point to try melatonin to help with my sleep issues.
 It helps me sleep.
 But I wouldn’t advise trying it for the first time Sunday night, especially the day before you have to go to work.
 Talk to your doctor about it.
 Try it a night before you don’t have to go to work.

 Try to start winding your day down an hour before you go to bed.
 If you normally go to bed around 10, then at 9 make sure you are done for the day and ready for Monday’s workday.
 I know it is hard for all of us, myself included, but no screen time an hour before bed.
 Do something relaxing for that hour: read a book, knit, lounge, take a bath.
 Even practice a Restorative Yoga pose or two.
 A few poses I like are: Legs Up the Wall; Instant Maui; and Savasana are just a few you can do.
 Hold these poses for at least 10 minutes each or longer.
 You can also try Supported Child’s Pose; Supported Twist.
 These poses can be held for 5-7 minutes.
 This video shows some poses.